-Three species new to Algeria were discovered in autumn 2020: Red-tailed Shrike, Little Bunting and African Crake.
+Three new species were added to the Algerian list in autumn 2020: Red-tailed Shrike, Little Bunting and African Crake.

 The Red-tailed Shrike (Lanius phoenicuroides) was discovered and photographed at Skikda on 9 October by Youcef Karrit.